 “What listening to metal on a fairground ride in outer space must feel like” – Metal Hammer

-Formed in 2008, Astrohenge have released two albums on the Eyes of Sound label – their 2010 self-titled debut and its follow-up, II in 2011.
-They have played support slots with Burnt by the Sun, Karma to Burn, Cannabis Corpse, Between the Buried and Me, Shels and Monotonix.
+Formed in 2008, Astrohenge released two albums on the Eyes of Sound label – their 2010 self-titled debut and its follow-up, II in 2011.
+They played support slots with Burnt by the Sun, Karma to Burn, Cannabis Corpse, Between the Buried and Me, Shels and Monotonix.
 In 2011 they made their festival debut at Leeds Damnation and followed this up with an appearance at the London 2012 DesertFest.
-Other notable appearances have been their 2013 tour with Finnish folk-metal band Turisas and their 2014 slot at ArcTanGent festival in Somerset.
+Other notable appearances were their 2013 tour with Finnish folk-metal band Turisas and their 2014 slot at ArcTanGent festival in Somerset.

 Astrohenge have been featured in Metal Hammer, Rock Sound, Prog Rock and Terrorizer magazines and on BBC Radio 1, Sveriges Radio P3 Rock and Total Rock Radio, London.

 “Scraping in at just over half an hour, Astrohenge’s sophomore effort does what a lot of prog-metal acts struggle horrifically with; getting to the point.
 Rather brilliantly, the point in question here seems to be making a completely bonkers yet ultimately satisfying load of riff-drenched noise.
 Whether it’s the enormous-sounding doom chords that kick in on ‘Goodbye’ or the juddering math-metal screech of ‘My Life, She Is Over’, Astrohenge seem to have a firm grip on their instruments but perhaps less so their sanity.
 If, as they claim, this is the sound of going on holiday to a planet of strange women, then an invite would be appreciated the next time they set out on this trip.” – Terrorizer